KenKundert/dump/README.rst

 DUMP: Encrypted Backups to a Remote Server
 ==========================================

 Dump is a simple command line utility to orchestrate backups.
-It is based on duplicity, which is a powerful and flexible utility for managing encrypted backups, however it has a rather heavy user interface.
+It is built on Duplicity, which is a powerful and flexible utility for managing encrypted backups, however it has a rather heavy user interface.
 With dump, you specify all the details about your backups once in advance, and then use a very simple command line interface for your day to day activities.